 Assistance is provided through many services:

 Pre-deployment briefings are done by the A&FRC Readiness NCO.
-You may schedule a briefing by emailing the Airman and Family Readiness Center at LAAFB.AFRC@spaceforce.mil, or by calling 310-653-5290, DSN 312-633-5290.
+You may schedule a briefing by emailing the Military and Family Readiness Center at LAAFB.MFRC@spaceforce.mil, or by calling 310-653-5290, DSN 312-633-5290.
 Spouses are highly encouraged to be involved in the Pre-Deployment process as well.

-For members going on temporary duty for over 30 days, stop by to receive a quick overview briefing at the Airman and Family Readiness Center, Building 272, Room C1-209.
+For members going on temporary duty for over 30 days, stop by to receive a quick overview briefing at the Military and Family Readiness Center, Building 272, Room C1-209.

 The pre-deployment briefing helps all members prepare for being away from loved ones and reminds members to take care of finances, household goods, cars, mail and other concerns before deployment.
 The briefing also discusses the Survivor Benefits Program which provides a piece of mind to members and their families.
 We discuss the services offered to family members, and we talk about reunion and reintegration following deployment.